The history of home: then and now photographs of Cartersburg Springs

 As we drive through the places we call home, it's easy to take the landscape for granted, overlooking the layers of history hidden in plain sight.
 Yet, with a little curiosity, we can uncover stories that reveal just how much "home" has transformed over time.
 Consider the history of the Cartersburg Magnetic Springs Resort in Hendricks County, Indiana.
-While many people are familiar with the famous mineral springs of French Lick and West Baden, few realize that Hendricks County once had its own thriving mineral springs resort during the late 1800s and early 1900s.

 Tucked in a meadow north of where the west fork of White Lick Creek meets Cartersburg Road, the mineral springs were well-known to both Native Americans and early settlers who began arriving in the early 1800s.
-Throughout the nineteenth century, stories of the spring water's curative properties spread, drawing more and more visitors.
+Throughout the 19th century, stories of the spring water's curative properties spread, drawing more and more visitors.

 By 1890, the springs were purchased, and construction began on the Cartersburg Magnetic Springs Resort.
 The completed resort offered a hotel, bathhouse, dining hall, bowling alley, billiard room, and even pools where the mineral water could flow—transforming the site into a local destination for both leisure and supposed healing.